genral-walker/Setvi-React-Exercise/README.md

 Clean up all places where Styled() Isn't used and return the component to its default Imported form MUI clear all comments clean all unused imports
+See if you can use memo. for anywhere create utils for places where code's too much
   -->

 # Getting Started with Create React App